+None of the collections has been irreparably damaged.
 The Museum staff has been doing an amazing job of protecting the publicly owned collections from the failing building for years.
 Our curators and collections managers are truly the heroes of protecting and preserving the collections.
 Neither the County nor MPM has been in a position to find a long-term solution, but the looming reaccreditation deadline in 2020 has forced us to take action and share these problems publicly.

 How has the community been involved in thinking about a new MPM?

 Several years ago, we reached out into the community to get an understanding of what they wanted in MPM.
 More recently, in our visioning process for a new MPM, we had workshops, sent questionnaires, conducted interviews, and held town hall meetings to connect with members across the community.
 We will continue to do this as we move forward with plans.

 There are lots of big problems throughout the State.
 Shouldn’t we fund solving those first?